Who was Charlie Barnes?

 The research got really exciting as I came by 2 photographs, both copies of originals, in quite close succession.
 They depict C. F. Barnes' Showman's Engine, "Royal Hunter".
 In one of the photos, seated at the controls might be Charlie Barnes together with his little brother John, or perhaps another brother William?
 The other is dated 1904 and the Royal Hunter is being dug out of the sand at the Burnham Overy Regatta Fair.

-Charles is posibly on this one too, 3rd from the left.
+Charles is possibly on this one too, 3rd from the left.

-Clearly, this was not an insignificant operation and I set about searching various souces of showground history and came across the following at the National Fairground Archive: I have received permission to publish a thumbnail of the photos here, but there is no permission to reproduce them further as the licencing of these images is the only way that the Archive is funded.
-Click on the links to take you direct to the Archive where you can view them at a reasonable size
+Clearly, this was not an insignificant operation and I set about searching various sources of showground history and came across the following at the National Fairground Archive: I have received permission to publish a thumbnail of the photos here, but there is no permission to reproduce them further as the licensing of these images is the only way that the Archive is funded.
+Click on the links to take you direct to the Archive where you can view them at a reasonable size:

 Royal Hunter's Organ